wilberh/Restaurant-Menu-WebApp/README.md

 Have a bug or a feature request?
 Please open an [issue](https://github.com/wilberh/Restaurant-Menu-WebApp/issues/new).

 ## DOCUMENTATION
-This Swiss-System-Tournament documentation included in this repo in the root directory is built with Python version 2.7.9, and PostgreSQL version 9.3.6.
+This Restaurant-Menu-WebApp documentation included in this repo in the root directory is built with Python version 2.7.9, Flask web framework, and SQLAlchemy.
 The docs may also be run locally in your Linux database server, or Linux virtual databaser server.

 ## RUNNING DOCUMENTATION LOCALLY
-- 1. If necessary, install Python version 2.7.9 and Postgre sql version 9.3.6 in a Linux database server or Linux virtual database server
+- 1. If necessary, install Python version 2.7.9, Flask web framework (http://flask.pocoo.org/docs/0.10/installation/), and SQLAlchemy (http://www.sqlalchemy.org/download.html) in a Linux database server or Linux virtual database server
-- 2. From the root /Swiss-System-Tournament directory, run tournament_test.py in the command line by typing, "python tournament_test.py"
+- 2. From the root /Restaurant-Menu-WebApp directory, run database_setup.py in the command line by typing, "python database_setup.py"
-- 3. The program will list or print out the results of the tests of the functions in the tournament.py Python file
+- 3. From the root /Restaurant-Menu-WebApp directory, run finalproject.py in the command line by typing, "python finalproject.py"
+- 4. Open your web browser with the link, http://localhost:5000/restaurants/ The program will list if any all the restaurants in your database and options see the menu, edit/delete the restaurant, and to create a new restaurant.
+Interacting with these options accordingly will update the database created.

 ## CREATOR